cdvetal/emlart-gp-tutorial/README.md

 # EMLART-GP - Tutorial GECCO 2024

-This is a repository for the Tutorial at GECCO 2024: [Evolutionary Art and Design in the Machine Learning Era](https://gecco-2024.sigevo.org/Tutorials#id_Evolutionary%20Art%20and%20Design%20in%20the%20Machine%20Learning%20Era)
+This is a repository that serves as support for the Tutorial at GECCO 2024: [Evolutionary Art and Design in the Machine Learning Era](https://gecco-2024.sigevo.org/Tutorials#id_Evolutionary%20Art%20and%20Design%20in%20the%20Machine%20Learning%20Era)

 ## Installation